- Search The Registry

 As he matured, Massaquoi came to despise Hitler and Nazism.
 His skin color made him a target for racist abuse, he was often targeted by Nazi employers, he was denied citizenship and he was excluded from serving in the armed forces.
 During the period following the Allies' near-destruction of Hamburg, he befriended the family of Ralph Giordano, a half-Jewish acquaintance of the surreptitious jazz devotees known as the Swing Kids.
 The family who managed to survive the war in hiding, helped Massaquoi and his mother to secure a nearby basement after their Hamburg neighborhood was destroyed.
 Giordano, a lifelong friend, became a journalist as well.
 In 1948 Massaquoi's father secured his passage for residency in Liberia.

 This duality remained a key theme throughout his early life until he witnessed racism as practiced in colonial Africa and later in Jim Crow America.
-Massaquoi visited family and friends in Germany many times throughout his life, always cognizant of Germany's complex history as the country of his childhood.
+Massaquoi visited family and friends in Germany many times throughout his life, always aware of Germany's complex history as the country of his childhood.
 Hans Massaquoi died on January 19, 2013, his 87th birthday.
 At the time of his death, Massaquoi was married to Katharine Rousseve Massaquoi.
-He had two sons by a previous marriage, Steve and Hans Jr., who also survived him.
+He had two sons from a previous marriage, Steve and Hans Jr., who survived him.

 To be a Writer